pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # give me a minute to think
 - Hold on!
 I don't know!
 Give me a minute to think!

 # don't hold your breath
 ---
+#mermaid
-- He said that he will pay me back.
+-Q:  Howard said that he will pay me back.
-- Don't hold your breath, he has no money!
+-A: Don't hold your breath, he has no money!

 ---

 # anytime soon